 For years, it felt like you had to choose between workout clothes that were comfortable and clothes that actually performed.
 Luckily, that’s no longer the case.
 For bigger guys, comfort is a performance feature.
 If you’re constantly pulling down a shirt that rides up or dealing with chafing, you’re not focused on your workout.
 The best gear solves this by using smart fabrics that feel great against your skin while also managing sweat and heat.
 Look for breathable, moisture-wicking materials that pull moisture away from your body to keep you dry.
 This combination is key to feeling good from your first rep to your last.

-Pick the Right Fabric for Your Workout
+Matching the Fabric to Your Workout

 The right fabric can make or break your workout.
 For high-sweat activities, synthetic materials like polyester and nylon are your best friends because they excel at wicking moisture.
 Many performance tops also incorporate mesh panels in high-heat areas like the back and underarms, which is a game-changer for staying cool.
 These fabrics provide enhanced breathability, allowing air to circulate and sweat to evaporate faster.
 If you prefer a softer feel for lifting or lower-impact days, don’t count out cotton blends.
 They give you the classic comfort of cotton with some of the moisture-managing benefits of synthetics, offering a great middle ground.

-Finding a Style That Fits You
+Choosing a Style That Makes You Feel Great

 Your workout clothes should make you feel confident and ready to take on a challenge, not self-conscious.
 Function is critical, but you also deserve to wear gear that you actually like.
 The good news is that brands are finally offering big and tall activewear in more than just basic black or heather gray.
 Don’t be afraid to find colors and cuts that match your personal style.
 Whether you prefer a classic crewneck t-shirt or a sleeveless tank to show off your progress, there are plenty of options available that cater to bigger frames.
 When you find gear that looks as good as it feels, you’ll be that much more motivated to put it on.